leastinformednerd/2024AoC/README.md

 > but tested it incorrectly so didn't pursue and wasted ~5 minutes handwriting a specialist parser

 Lost the repl logs :( - Provided is a file (3.py) containing a solution that mirrored my REPL solution

+### Day 4
+> Part 1 time = 49:44, Rank 9280

+> Part 2 time =  1:51:05, Rank 12415

+> :( Needless to say I'm not happy with this.
+Part one is whatever I got it easily when I switched to Haskell
+> Part 2 is a repeat of day 2